Hoai-Viet/Financial-report-data-analysis/README.md

   - tmp_total_dbt_staff_each_area_and_month: the end-of-period outstanding balance for each area.
   - tmp_total_dist_debt_staff_monthly: the average end-of-period outstanding balance for each area.
   - tmp_ratio_each_area_to_all_area: the allocation ratio of funds to each area at the end of the period.
-  - fact_summary_report_monthly: the final amount of funds allocated to each area at the end of the.
+  - fact_summary_report_monthly: the final amount of funds allocated to each area at the end of the period.
 - From the fact_summary_report_monthly table, the summary report can be generated simply by using SQL queries."

 <h3> Step 3: Build a monthly business performance ranking report.</h3>